Comparison of ghee and raw butter oil and whether one is significantly more healthful than the other for dietary and therapeutic purposes.

 Butter oil vs Ghee

 By comparison, most people are quite open to eating butter these days.
-Butter sales are on a huge upswing as is full fat dairy in general.
-Recent studies consistently point to its benefits, such the Harvard study suggesting that women with ovulatory disorder who eat full fat dairy increase their odds of conception.
+Butter sales are on a huge upswing as is full-fat dairy in general.
+Recent studies consistently point to its benefits, such as the Harvard study suggesting that women with ovulatory disorder who eat full-fat dairy increase their odds of conception.
 (1)

 People are clearly getting the message that saturated fat and cholesterol are healthy – not the heart attack causing substances we were led to believe.
 The data on these nutrients was wrong (or purposely skewed?), as research frequently is that benefits highly profitable factory foods like margarine.

 Of course, anyone with a lick of common sense could see through the ruse.
 Note the numerous healthy, chronic disease-free traditional societies that revered foods high in saturated fat and cholesterol!
 (2)

 This trend leads us right into a discussion of why butter oil and ghee are so well accepted as reliable sources of Vitamin K2 – the nutrient that lowers your chances of getting ill with pretty much anything.
 Some research suggests it will even reverse heart disease by unclogging the arteries!
 (3)